Review – Vanguard Alta Rise 45 camera backpack

 The ALTA RISE 45 carries comfortably and it features ergonomic Air System breathable back and harness as well as a sturdy top handle, which makes grab-and-run possible at any given moment and allows you to hang the bag from any hook.

-The gear Paul carries in the bag is as follows (keep in mind that there are two of us and we swap and share some lenses) –
+There are lots of combinations of gear that will fit in the bag but below is the gear Paul carries in the bag to give you an idea (keep in mind that there are two of us and we swap and share some lenses) –

 - 1 x Sony FE 16-35 f4 Zeiss lens or Laowa 15mm f2 Zero-Distortion lens